Oalkhadra/geospatial-store-locator/README.md

 This application allows you to find the nearest stores to a given location by entering latitude and longitude coordinates.
 The app will display the results on an interactive map and in a sortable table, which can also be exported as a CSV file.

 ## Requirements
-- Windows PC
-- Internet connection
 - Python 3.7 or higher (installation guide below)
+- Necessary libraries included in requirements.txt

 ## Installation Instructions